jstriaukas/midasmlpy/README.md

 - MATLAB implmentation of the midasml method is available [here](https://github.com/jstriaukas/midasml_mat).
 - R implementation of the midasml method is available [here](https://github.com/jstriaukas/midasml).

+## Details on the Fortran code

+The main subroutines are written in Fortran 90.
+The code is compiled for several OS:

+- sglfitF.cpython-38-x86_64-linux-gnu.so - compiled for Linux.
+Version: 20.04.4.
+Compiled with f2py3 and gfortran compiler.
+- sglfitF.cp37-win_amd64.pyd - compiled for Windows.
+Version: Windows 10.
+Compiled with f2py and gfortran compiler.

 [^1]: Babii, A., Ghysels, E., & Striaukas, J. (2021).
 Machine learning time series regressions with an application to nowcasting.
 Journal of Business & Economic Statistics, 1-23.
 Now available at https://doi.org/10.1080/07350015.2021.1899933.